GravitywellUK/packages/packages/eslint-plugin/README.md

 ## Contributing

-To contribute to this package you will need to first setup access to GitHub packages.
+To contribute to this package you will need to first setup access to NPM packages.

-1. You will firstly need to create a GitHub **Personal Access Token** (PAT).
-Use the following link on [Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+1. You will firstly need to create an NPM **Access Token**.
+Use the following link on [Creating and viewing authentication tokens](https://docs.npmjs.com/creating-and-viewing-authentication-tokens).

 2. You will then need to add the following to your `~/.npmrc` file.
    ```
-   //npm.pkg.github.com/:_authToken=GITHUB_PAT
+   //registry.npmjs.org/:_authToken=ACCESS_TOKEN
    ```
 3. Contribute using the **Git Truck** flow (`pull-request` > `master`).

-**TODO** - Continuous integration to bump the version and publish the package once a merge has been made into master.
+**Note:** Publishing is automated via a CI workflow.